LucasSchummer/ReinforcementLearning/README.md

 This version improved the loss function to include an entropy term to encourage exploration :
 $- c_{entropy} \sum_a \pi_\theta(a|s) \log \pi_\theta(a|s)$
+We also added gradient clipping to avoid too large training steps and reduce the policy instability.
+Weights of the loss function have also been adjusted to make the actor more dominant over the critic.

 **Result :**